zhangxuan1918/coursera-getting-and-cleaning-data-project/README.md

 * Uses descriptive activity names to name the activities in the data set
 * Appropriately labels the data set with descriptive activity names.
 * Creates a second, independent tidy data set with the average of each variable for each activity and each subject.

 Good luck!
 ---

-## File Included
+## Files Included
 * README.md: describes the task and files included
 * CodeBook.md: describes the variables, the data, and data processing to transform raw data to clearn tidy data
 * run_analysis.R: R code for data processing
 * tidydata.txt: output of run_analysis.

 ## Usage
 make sure the R working directory contains the required dataset.
-See CodeBook for data source.
+See [CodeBook](./CodeBook.md) for data source.

 Rscript run_analysis.R

+To load tidydata.txt in R
+read.table("tidydata.txt",sep="\t")